TEN WAYS TO BEAT (EXAM) STRESS

 What do you do for fun that helps you forget about stress?

-TEN WAYS TO BEAT EXAM STRESS
+TEN WAYS TO BEAT EXAM STRESS1.
+Set realistic expectations

 It's rare for anyone to jump three grades higher overnight, so students should try not to set unrealistic goals.
 It is much better to plan grade improvement over a realistic time period.
 When expectations become more reasonable, we gain a sense of control in our lives and are able to plan and prepare ourselves both physically and psychologically.